rockroman/CI_PP2_TG/README.md

 that brings together reaction and knowledge game based on world of guitar and Rock n' roll.
 With fun fast and interesting game concept users will be taken into the world of guitar.
-Targeted user is anyone with interest in the guitar  instrument and highlights in history related to it.Project is developedas part of  five milestone projects for acquiring the "Diploma In Software Development" with Code institute.
+Targeted user is anyone with interest in the guitar  instrument and highlights in history related to it.Project is developed as part of  five milestone projects for acquiring the "Diploma In Software Development" with Code institute.
-Requirements of this project is showing the use of Javascript and showcasing interactivness of web-site or web application.
+Requirements of this project is showing the use of Javascript and showcasing interactiveness of web-site or web application.